-It is a major transport hub with two of the cities tram lines running through it (A+B station : Hôtel de Ville) as well as bus stops and VCub (bike) stations.
-The large open square is a nice departure from the smaller more claustrophobic squares and streets nearby.
+It is a major transport hub with two of the city’s tram lines running through it (A+B station : Hôtel de Ville) as well as bus stops and VCub (bike) stations.
+The large open square is a nice departure from the smaller more tightly-packed squares and streets nearby.

-The earliest parts of the gothic Cathédrale Saint-André were opened by Pope Urban II in 1096 although a church had existed on this site since the IV century.
-The cathedral boasts a gothic nave modified during the XIII century, an ornate organ 1873 and was listed as a monument of historic importance in 1886.
+The earliest parts of the gothic Cathédrale Saint-André were opened by Pope Urban II in 1096 although a church had existed on this site since the 4th century.
+The cathedral boasts a gothic nave that was modified during the 13th century, an ornate organ 1873 and was listed as a monument of historic importance in 1886.

 The freestanding Tour Pey-Berland was constructed next to the cathedral in 1440 to house a large tenor bell that was too large and heavy for the existing towers of the cathedral.
-This tower was for a long time the tallest structure in the city until a storm 1617 caused the very top to partially collapse.
+This tower was, for a long time, the tallest structure in the city until a storm 1617 caused the very top to partially collapse.
 The bell that is housed in the tower today weighs a massive 11 tonnes and is the fourth largest in France.